How Probate Works in Arizona

 - If there is a will, the assets are distributed accordingly.
 If there is not a will, the decedent’s surviving heirs will inherit the assets according to the order of intestate succession.

 The personal representative has up to 30 days to notify the beneficiaries of their inheritance once the probate process starts.
 The decedent’s creditors must also be notified during this time period, and they will have up to four months to file a claim against the estate.
-It typically takes at least five months to carry out the entire probate process.
+It typically takes at least one year to carry out the entire probate process.
 However, in some cases, it can take several years for an estate to go through probate.

 How Can You Avoid Probate in Arizona?